Superformula/cloud-backend-test/src/README.md

 Unit tests were implemented on all business logic classes and functions using [jest](https://www.npmjs.com/package/jest) package.

 Integration tests were implemented using [apollo-server-testing](https://www.npmjs.com/package/apollo-server-testing) package.
-This is a work in progress, more tests must be implemented in the future to exercise Geolocation queries.
+This is a work in progress, more tests must be implemented in the future to exercise Geolocation queries
+You can find the tests on the [tests folder](./tests)

 ### Running the tests